Black-Scholes in a CEV random environment: Model and main results

-~ We calculate option prices using the representation~\eqref{eq:fstartintrep} and a global adaptive Gauss-Kronrod quadrature scheme.
+We calculate option prices using the representation~\eqref{eq:fstartintrep} and a global adaptive Gauss-Kronrod quadrature scheme.
 We then compute the smile with a simple root-finding algorithm.
-In Figure~\ref{fig:RandomBSgraphs} we plot the smile for different maturities and values for the CEV power~$p$.
+In Figure~\ref{fig:RandomBSSurface}(a), (b) and (c) we plot the smile for different maturities and values for the CEV power~$p$.
 The model parameters are $y_0=0.07$, $\xi=0.2 y_0^{1/2-p}$ and $t=1/2$.
 Note here that we set $\xi$ to be a different value for each $p$.
 This is done so that the models are comparable: $\xi$ is then given in the same units and the quadratic variation of the CEV variance dynamics are approximately matched for different values of $p$.
 The graphs highlight the steepness of the smiles as the maturity gets smaller and the role of $p$ in the shape of the small-maturity smile.
+Note (as mentioned in previous sections) that the random variance acts as a shock to the small-maturity volatility surface and then flattens out.
+The shape of the shock depends on the CEV power, $p$.
 Out-of-the money volatilities (for $K\notin[0.9,1.1]$) explode at a quicker rate as~$p$ increases (this can be seen from Theorem~\ref{theorem:genfwdsm}).
-The volatility for strikes close to the money $K\in[0.9,1.1]$ appears to be less explosive as one increases $p$.
-This can be explained from the strike dependence of the coefficients of the asymptotic in Theorem~\ref{theorem:genfwdsm} and is discussed further in Section~\ref{sec:forwardcevconj}.
+The volatility for strikes close to the money $K\in[0.9,1.1]$ appears to be less explosive as one increases $p$, which might be explained from the strike dependence of the coefficients of the asymptotic in Theorem~\ref{theorem:genfwdsm}.
+In order to compare our asymptotic to the true smile we use Theorem~\ref{theorem:genfwdst} to extend Theorem~\ref{theorem:genfwdst} to higher order.
+For the case $p<1,k\neq0$ we find that $\sigma_{\tau}^2(k)\sim a_0(k)\tau^{-\beta_p}+a_1(k)\tau^{-p\beta_p}$ as $\tau$ tends to zero with